byu/serf/README.md

 "Message" within the given "Parcel", and returns an "Event" as its result.
-The Interactor is the "Domain Controller" with respect to performing Domain Layer business logic in coordinating and interacting with the Domain Layer's Entities (Value Objects and Entity Gateways).
+The Interactor is the "Domain Controller" with respect to performing Domain Layer business logic in coordinating and interacting with the Domain Layer's Model (Entities, Value Objects and Entity Gateways).

 1. Include the "Serf::Interactor" module in your class.
 2. Implement the 'call(parcel)' method.